michaelhumphreys123/hello-world/README.md

 # hello-world
-This is my forst GitHob repository
+This is my forst GitHub repository